Follow Us:

 3b.
 Discharging the Document from Europe (UK/EU Exit Protocol)

 If your final expedition leg wraps up inside the United Kingdom or the European continent, you face a unique logistical challenge: because European borders no longer require or stamp a CPD Carnet, you cannot obtain a standard exit customs stamp.
 However, mailing the paper booklet back to Canberra without proper validation will result in the AAA assuming the vehicle was abandoned or sold illegally overseas, putting your $5,000 bond at severe risk.
+Make sure the last country that accepted the CPD stamps the vehicle out.

 To safely execute a remote discharge from Europe and secure your refund, you must complete the official Certificate of Location framework before the booklet leaves your possession: